-Assumed initial public offering price per share \$ Pro forma net tangible book value per share as of December 31, 2020 (1) \$() Increase in pro forma net tangible book value per share attributable to new investors Pro forma adjusted net tangible book value per share after this offering $^{(2)}$ () Dilution in pro forma net tangible book value per share to new investors \$
+Initial public offering price per share \$ 31.00 Pro forma net tangible book value per share as of March 31, 202 [1](3) \$ 1.22 Increase in pro forma net tangible book value per share attributable to new investors 2.50 Pro forma adjusted net tangible book value per share after this offering $(2)(3)$ 3.72 Dilution in pro forma net tangible book value per share to new investors \$ 27.28

-- (1) Reflects outstanding shares of Class A common stock and Class B common stock, including (i) shares of Class B common stock issuable upon the exchange of the Alclear Units and shares of Class D common stock each to be held by the Founder Post-IPO Member immediately after to this offering, (ii) shares of Class A common stock to be held by the Blocker Post-IPO Stockholders immediately after to this offering and (iii) shares of Class A common stock issuable upon the exchange of the Alclear Units and shares of Class C common stock each to be held by the CLEAR Post-IPO Members immediately after to this offering. - (2) Reflects outstanding shares, consisting of (i) shares of Class A common stock to be issued in this offering and (ii) the outstanding shares described in note (1) above.
+- (1) Reflects 131,590,528 outstanding shares of Class A common stock and Class B common stock, including (i) 26,709,821 shares of Class B common stock issuable upon the exchange of the Alclear Units and 26,709,821 shares of Class D common stock each to be held by the Founder Post-IPO Members immediately after to this offering, (ii) 59,240,306 shares of Class A common stock to be held by the Investor Post-IPO Stockholders immediately after to this offering and (iii) 44,598,167 shares of Class A common stock issuable upon the exchange of the Alclear Units and shares of Class C common stock each to be held by the CLEAR Post-IPO Members immediately after to this offering. - (2) Reflects 144,790,528 outstanding shares, consisting of (i) 13,200,000 shares of Class A common stock to be issued in this offering and (ii) the 131,590,528 outstanding shares described in note (1) above. - (3) Pro forma net tangible book value per share and pro forma adjusted net tangible book value per share exclude the estimated impact of the tax receivable agreement described under "Certain Relationships and Related Party Transactions-Tax Receivable Agreement."
+The impact of the tax receivable agreement is excluded because it would increase the pro forma and pro forma adjusted net tangible book value since the tax benefits we expect to derive from the tax receivable agreement will be in excess of the related liability for future payments to the CLEAR Post-IPO Members, which liability will be 85% of the tax benefits.